websockets/ws/doc/ws.md

 `noServer` constructor options, it must be closed manually.
 Existing connections are not closed automatically.
 The server emits a `'close'` event when all connections are closed unless an external HTTP server is used and client tracking is disabled.
-In this case the `'close'` event is emitted in the next tick.
+In this case, the `'close'` event is emitted in the next tick.
 The optional callback is called when the `'close'` event occurs and receives an `Error` if the server is already closed.